 Today’s comparison will be quite interesting as we bring together the Levoit Vista 200 and the Levoit Core 300 to see which one is superior.
 Although these two look very similar, they don’t have that much in common.

 As always, we’re looking to find out whether the more expensive and complex model, in this case, the Levoit Core 300, is really worth the money and whether the Levoit Vista 200 might be a better, more budget-friendly choice.

 Table of Contents

-Take into account, before you start reading the review in-depth, that the Levoit 300 is meant for bigger rooms up to 219 square feet large, while the Vista 200 does a good job for those up to 161 square feet.
+Take into account, before you start reading the review in-depth, that the Levoit 300 is meant for bigger rooms up to 219 sq. ft., while the Vista 200 does a good job for those up to 161 sq. ft.
 Let’s see whether this difference heavily affects the performance and whether you should go for the pricier choice or not.

 You can get the Levoit Core 300 both in black and white, while the Vista 200 appears to be sold only in white.
 Both of these devices use a True HEPA filter, as well as an activated carbon filter, so how interesting can our Levoit Vista 200 vs Levoit Core 300 battle really be?
 Let’s go ahead and find out.

-Below is a complete list of important specifications and features included on the Levoit Vista 200 and Core 300 Air Purifiers:
+Below is a complete list of important specifications and features included in the Levoit Vista 200 and Core 300 air purifiers:

 |Model||Vista 200||Core 300|